Abul Kalam Azad (politician, born 1947): In absentia trial

 In 2010, the government of Bangladesh established the International Crimes Tribunal under a 1973 act of Parliament.
 It has indicted nine suspects who are prominent leaders of the Jamaat-e-Islami, and two who are leaders of the Bangladesh Nationalist Party (BNP).
 The government was responding to popular support to have the trials and settle longstanding accusations dating to the liberation war of 1971.

 The trial was held in absentia because Azad went into hiding hours before Tribunal-2 issued an arrest warrant against him on 3 April 2012.
 He is believed to have fled to India or Pakistan.
 The court appointed a defence attorney for him, Supreme Court lawyer Abdus Sukur Khan.

 Azad was indicted on eight counts for murder, rape and genocide.
 Investigators alleged that they had identified 14 people murdered by Bachchu: three were women he had raped and nine were other abducted civilians.
 Testimony was offered by 22 prosecution witnesses, including friends and families of the victims.
 The prosecution said that Bacchu had burnt down at least five houses, looted 15, and forced at least nine Hindus to convert to Islam.

-In January 2013, his trial was the first to be completed; he was convicted of war crimes, on six of eight counts, including murder of unarmed civilians and rape committed during the War.
+In January 2013, his trial was the first to be completed; he was convicted of war crimes, on six of eight counts, including murder of unarmed civilians and rape committed during the war.
 On 21 January 2013, Azad was sentenced to death in absentia.

 Current status

-Abul Kalam Azad is currently believed to have fled to India or Pakistan.
+Azad is currently believed to have fled to India or Pakistan.
 MACCA, the organisation founded by him, has disavowed him.